High Blood Pressure Hypertension

 The vast majority of people with high blood pressure do not know they have it, until it causes a complication such as a stroke or heart attack.
 Usually high blood pressure is only picked up if blood pressure is checked routinely, or as part of checks for another medical problem.

-Occasionally if it is very high, you can get headaches.
-Even more occasionally, some people feel a bit dizzy, or their vision can be affected.
+Occasionally if blood pressure is very high, you can get headaches.
+Even more occasionally, some people feel a bit dizzy, or their vision can be affected by high blood pressure.

 Other than the blood pressure reading being high, there isn't usually anything for the doctor to find on examination either.
 If blood pressure has been high for some time, or very high, there can be changes in the blood vessels at the back of the eye.